Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues

-Several weeks before your license expiration date, a renewal notice will be mailed to the address on your record.
-This notice will explain how to access the online renewal application.
-To complete the online renewal application, you must use a credit card to pay your renewal fee.
+A few months before the expiration date of your license, a renewal notice will be sent to the email address on the record.
+This notice will explain how to access your online renewal application in DELPROS, our online professional licensure system.
+To complete the online renewal application, you must log-in to your account, answer questions, and use a credit card to pay your renewal fee.

-- If you hold a license as a Cosmetologist, Barber, Master Barber, Instructor, Nail Technician, Aesthetician or Electrologist, it is illegal to practice in Delaware while your license is lapsed.
+If you do not renew your license before the expiration date, it will expire.
+It is illegal to practice as a Cosmetologist, Barber, Master Barber, Instructor, Nail Technician, Aesthetician or Electrologist, in Delaware while your license is expired.

-- To resume practicing in Delaware, you may submit a late renewal application up to one year after the expiration date.
-In addition to the renewal fee, you must pay a late fee.
-Even though you can file a late renewal application, it is illegal to practice until the license is actually renewed.
+You may submit a late renewal application up to five years after the expiration date in DELPROS.
+You must pay a late fee in addition to the renewal fee.
+Even though you submit a late renewal application, do not resume practicing until your license is actually renewed to active status and you are notified by email.
 The late period is not a “grace period.”

-- If you fail to renew your license by the end of the late period, your license will terminate.
-If you wish to resume practicing in Delaware after your license has terminated, you must file a reinstatement application and pay additional late fees.
-If you let the license lapse for more than four years, you must also meet additional reinstatement requirements.
+If you fail to renew by the end of the late period, the license will terminate.
+To resume practicing in Delaware after your license has terminated or expired more than five years, you must submit a reinstatement application in DELPROS and pay the reinstatement fee.

-- If you hold a shop/salon or school registration, it is illegal to operate the shop/salon or school while the registration is lapsed.
+If you do not renew the establishment license before the expiration date, it will expire.
+It is illegal to operate a shop/salon or school while the license is expired.

-- To resume operating the shop/salon or school, you may submit a late renewal application up to 45 days after the expiration date.
-In addition to the renewal fee, you must pay a late fee.
-Even though you can file a late renewal application, it is illegal to operate a shop/salon or school in Delaware until the registration is actually renewed.
+You may submit a late renewal application up to 45 days after the expiration date in DELPROS.
+You must pay a late fee in addition to the renewal fee.
+Even though you can file a late renewal application, do not resume practicing until your registration is actually renewed to active status.
 The late period is not a “grace period.”

-- If you fail to renew the registration by the end of the 45-day late period, your registration will terminate.
-If you wish to resume operating the shop/salon or school in Delaware after the registration has terminated, you must reapply for a new registration.
+If you fail to renew the establishment license within the 45-day late period, it will terminate.
+If you wish to resume operating the shop/salon or school in Delaware after the registration has terminated, you must reapply in DELPROS as a new applicant.